twinfoundation/entity-storage/packages/entity-storage-connector-file/docs/reference/classes/FileEntityStorageConnector.md

 Get the item using a secondary index.

+• **requestContext?**: `IServiceRequestContext`

+The context for the request.

 #### Returns

 `Promise`\<`undefined` \| `T` & `object`\>

-The object if it can be found or undefined, if request context was wildcard then tenantId is also included.
+The object if it can be found or undefined, if non partitioned request then partitionId is included in items.

 #### Implementation of